kbvernon/awdb/README.md

 <!-- badges: end -->

-The goal of `{awdb}` is to provide tools for querying the USDA National Water and Climate Center [Air and Water Database REST API](https://wcc.sc.egov.usda.gov/awdbRestApi/swagger-ui/index.html).
+The `{awdb}` package provides tools for querying the USDA National Water and Climate Center [Air and Water Database REST API](https://wcc.sc.egov.usda.gov/awdbRestApi/swagger-ui/index.html).
 Rust via extendr is used to serialize and flatten deeply nested JSON responses.
 The packaged is also designed to support pretty printing of